 We began with Klasen & Fleurbaey's framework as a methodological foundation.
 An approach to identifying the left behind suggested in their paper is to focus on those at the bottom of the distribution of a key well-being indicator (e.g. income, education or health).
 In other words, vertical inequality.
 LNOB should concentrate particularly on suffering from overlapping people disadvantages arising from multidimensionality, such as ethnicity, gender and location.
 Thus, common dimensions to look at are health and education along with social exclusion or outright rejection.
-Group-based disadvantages, meanwhile, may arise due to ethnicity, race, gender, religion, disability status, or sexual orientation.
+Group-based disadvantages, meanwhile, may arise due to ethnicity, race, gender, religion, age, disability status, or belonging to a sexually or gender diverse group.
 It is then useful to study vertical inequality within groups or use inequality decomposition techniques.
 That enables us to separate between-group inequality from within-group inequality.
 The findings will demonstrate which contributes to greater disparity and different policy decisions can be made as a result.